catskin0106/BiomedStuff/Y3S2 SBMS2106 Pharmacology and Toxicology/Lecture 3.2 - (Quantitative Pharmacokinetics) Clearance.md

 		- Metabolic Clearance: Drug biotransformation via enzymes

 **Bathtub Model**
- - Like water elimination from bathtub ↑ as ↑ water height & ↑ plughole size
+ - Like ↑ Water Elimination from Bathtub as ↑ water height & ↑ plughole size
 	- CL ≈ The volume of bathtub cleared from water